FADM-DCMN-CORY-A-HOFSTAD-USN/Electromagnetic-Actuator/high-speed-industrial-switching.md

 In this system, the UV light acts as the "trigger" for the state change.
 Gundam Robotics Systems treats the 5-microsecond window as the critical "dwell time" where the air is sufficiently dense to be treated as a solid piston.

--   **Plasma Confinement:** The control logic ensures that the Maxwell force is applied exactly when the UV amplitude is at its peak, using the 5-microsecond standard as the synchronization pulse for the entire "Future Gun System" rig.
+-   **Plasma Confinement:** The control logic ensures that the Maxwell force is applied exactly when the UV amplitude is at its peak, using the 5-microsecond standard as the synchronization pulse for the entire "Future Gun System" rig

-**Does Gundam Robotics Systems have a preferred peak current (kilo-amperes) for the initial ejection pulse, or should the winding specifications be calculated based on the maximum allowable heat dissipation of the fan system?**